User Guide

 gitGud displays the periods of time friends are free using the 24-hour notation.
 The end of a day, midnight (12am) is displayed as

-to allow users to easily differentiate it from the start of the day, which is displayed as0000
+2400to allow users to easily differentiate it from the start of the day, which is displayed as0000.

 Command constraints: